 Students are expected to do their own course work.
 Simple cases of first offense cheating or plagiarism by an individual student may be handled by the instructor after consultation with the department chair.
 When the evidence is indisputable, the usual penalty is a grade of F on the particular paper or in the course.
 The student is usually confronted with the evidence in private and advised of the penalty to be assessed.
 The evidence will be retained for at least one full year.

-Academic dishonesty is a violation of the Student Code of Conduct; therefore, the instructor may report any form of academic dishonesty to the Office of Student Rights and Responsibilities.
+Academic misconduct is a violation of the Student Code of Conduct; therefore, the instructor may report any form of academic misconduct to the Office of Student Rights and Responsibilities.
 Please review the Student Handbook for a complete description of the process.

 For more serious cases, such as those involving repeated offenses, conspiracy with other students or the theft and selling of examination questions, a report should be made by the instructor via the department chair and college dean to the provost and vice president for Academic Affairs for disciplinary action.
 Expulsion from the University is a normal penalty for such offenses.